metricly/metricly-docs/content/api/api-elements.md

 ### CURL

-This example changes the previously created `Color` tag's value to `Red`.
+The following CURL example changes the previously created `Color` tag's value to `Red`.
 Notice that you must specify the tagName (key) at the end of the Request URL.

 ```
 curl -X PUT --header 'Content-Type: application/json' --header 'Accept: */*' --header 'User-Agent: none' -d '{ \